JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 }

 .HighContrast() {
-    // Use the rules mixin for each high contrast.
+    // Use the rules mixin for high contrast.
     #win-splitview > .stylesForTheme(highcontrast);
 }
 ```